asterics/AsTeRICS-Grid/docs/manual/02_navigation.md

 1. **[Input options](04_input_options.md)**: Options about how to select grid elements (e.g. click, hover, scanning)
 1. **[Edit grid](02_navigation.md#edit-view)**: edit the layout of the grid, add new elements, actions for grid elements
 1. **Fullscreen**: hide the sidebar and the bar on the top, only showing the current grid (Fig. 1, number 13)
-1. **Lock**: lock the screen in order to prevent unintended input or changes beside using an navigating the grid (Fig. 1, number 13)
+1. **Lock**: lock the screen in order to prevent unintended input or changes beside using and navigating the grid (Fig. 1, number 13)
 1. **Grid**: demo grid consisting of 6 grid elements which are navigating to other grids if selected

 ## Edit view